WattleFoxxo/ImpressiveVRCFT/README.md

 - [VRCFaceTracking](https://docs.vrcft.io/)

 ## Installation
-1. Impressive depends on [Re-Sounding](https://github.com/RileyGuy/Re-Sounding) (by yours truly), and [Rug.Osc](https://bitbucket.org/rugcode/rug.osc) (by rugcode).
+1. Impressive depends on [Re-Sounding](https://github.com/RileyGuy/Re-Sounding) (by BlueCyro), and [Rug.Osc](https://bitbucket.org/rugcode/rug.osc) (by rugcode).
 Both are included with the download of this mod for your convenience.
 2. Make sure you've followed the installation instructions for ResoniteModLoader so that you can install Resonite mods.
 3. Simply unzip the latest zip from releases and drop the "Resonite" folder, onto your own wherever you have Resonite installed.
 This will  move all of the prerequisite files to the locations that they need to be in.
 4. You're done!
 Simply boot up VRCFaceTracking then Resonite.